 "Commander," he called out, before snapping his fingers.

-Suddenly the other two metal giants lowered their weapons and proceeded to shoot the men, leaving the Captain the only one standing.
+Suddenly the other two metal giants lowered their weapons and proceeded open fire, gunning down the men around them like rapid animals, leaving the Captain the only one standing.

 "Colonel what the hell are you-!"